pafoster/miniref/README.md

 ```
 refman.py -i doi:10.1112/plms/s2-42.1.230 turing1936computable
 ```
-We can also use `refman.py` like this, to the same effect:
+We can also use `refman.py` as follows, to the same effect:
 ```
 cd $MINIREF_HOME/turing1936computable
 refman.py -i doi:10.1112/plms/s2-42.1.230 .